 - Heat the oven to 375°F.

-- Mix in the butter by using a pastry knife to cut the butter into pea-sized pieces in the flour and spice mixture.
+- Use a pastry knife or two knives to cut the butter into pea-sized pieces while combining it into the rolled oats mixture.

-- Sprinkle the flour mixture over the apples.
+- Sprinkle the rolled oats over the apples in the baking dish.

-- Serve warm (or cold) with vanilla ice cream.
+- Serve warm (or cold) with vanilla ice cream if desired.

 - Using half tart crisp apples (such as Granny Smith) and half softer, sweeter apples (such as McIntosh) results in a nice combination or texture and flavor.